 The Company's deferred revenue includes non-refundable upfront payments received under certain licensing and collaboration arrangements that contain substantive performance obligations that the Company is providing over respective defined service or estimated relationship periods.
 Such non-refundable upfront payments are recognized over these defined service or estimated relationship periods.
 The Company received a non-refundable upfront payment of \$1.5 million from R-Pharm in August 2013 which is being recognized over a period of 70 months.
-The Company recognized revenue from this upfront payment of \$0.1 million in the three months ended March 31, 2017 and 2016.
+The Company recognized revenue from this upfront payment of \$0.1 million and \$0.2 million for the three and nine months ended September 30, 2017, respectively.